d365collaborative/d365fo.tools/docs/Clear-D365BacpacTableData.md

 # Clear-D365BacpacTableData

 ## SYNOPSIS
-Clear out data for a table inside the bacpac file
+Clear out data for a table inside the bacpac/dacpac or zip file

 ## SYNTAX